 IDOLiSH7 (2015 -)

-Since their debut, IDOLiSH7 have released several singles as a unit, cross units, special sub-units and solo tracks, all of them well received by their fans.
-Back in 2016, IDOLiSH7‘s first ever full-length album “I7” set a record among seiyuu/2.5D units.
+Since their debut, IDOLiSH7 has released several singles as a unit, cross units, special sub-units, and solo tracks, all of them well-received by their fans.
+Back in 2016, IDOLiSH7‘s first-ever full-length album “I7” set a record among seiyuu/2.5D units.

 That feat showed the franchise’s popularity when it was only promoting itself through the game and music (no live events nor anime adaptation plans at that time).
 Their record was later broken by none other than TRIGGER, rival unit also from this franchise.